tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/host-protection.md

     >It can take a moment for the node port to become accessible.

-    If the SSH port was configured correctly, the `nc` command should show you that the port is open.
+    If the frontend service port was configured correctly, the `nc` command should show you that the port is open.

 2. Enable `HostEndpoint` auto-creation for EKS cluster.